AI as We Describe It: How Large Language Models and Their Applications in Health are Represented Across Channels of Public Discourse: Discussion

+A closer look at cross-channel differences reveals another important feature of the discourse infrastructure: heterogeneity among content author types.
+Our results showed that professional outlets (i.e., news and research press) were more likely to mention risks and broader societal and systemic implications beyond specific and isolated instances.
+Meanwhile, there was also an unaligned focus on specific health domains for LLMs applications in layperson outlets: TikTok and Reddit had more discussions surrounding consumer health support and especially in emotional companionship and therapeutic support.
 This asymmetry has implications for both information environments and information consumers.
 For \textit{information environments}, it suggests that areas of high public interest (here mental health care) were under-addressed by professional outlets, leaving other channels and content that are more risk-agnostic to fill the gap.
 This highlights the need for journalists, researchers, and professionals to actively identify where public interest is situated, and to develop strategies for reaching audiences in those spaces with more balanced communication strategies.
 For \textit{information consumers}, relying primarily on platforms like TikTok and Reddit may reduce exposure to risk-aware perspectives and increase the likelihood of developing over-optimistic or anthropomorphized views of AI.
 Here, a critical awareness of platform differences and tendencies becomes essential, so as to allow audiences to interpret content not only based on what is said, but also in light of the communication environments that shape what is highlighted, appreciated, or encouraged.

 On a higher level, the greater variation in tone and anthropomorphism in TikTok and Reddit suggests that public perceptions of LLMs remain unsettled and actively negotiated.
 We see this active negotiation as both a risk and an opportunity.
 On one hand, selective exposure to highly positive or human-like portrayals can skew expectations and normalize inappropriate mental models.
 On the other hand, these unsettled framings can provide insight for journalists, designers, and policymakers to understand where public attention is gathering, where professional communication is absent, and where new gaps in literacy or governance emerge.